How Your Go To Market Pricing Strategy Can Drive Growth After Coronavirus 🦅

 - Accountability: Finally, many leaders think crisis management is not their job.
 But creating organisations that are strong in the face of uncertainty requires a new mindset.
 And that must be driven from the top down.
 By developing pricing mechanisms that support superior adaptive capability; companies will inoculate themselves against a range of threats, not just pandemics.
 They’ll become more resilient and competitive in the complex and uncertain future business situations.

-- As more people transition to working from home and develop remote communication skills; each employee should feel recognised and supported, to maintain productivity.
-Keeping their morale high; and showing them that you and the company cares for them, is important to build psychological safety.
+As more people transition to working from home and develop remote communication skills; each employee should feel recognised and supported, to maintain productivity.
+Keeping their morale high; and showing staff that you and the company care for them, is important to build psychological safety.
 The first and foremost priority of the company is the welfare of the workers.
 Without them, the business will fail.

 Organisations have to address immediate issues and losses at hand; with all business leaders doing that right now.
 Organisations should also be acting with the long term in mind.